andrewblim/ga-data-assignments/practicum/bechdel/answers.md

 ### To run everything

-Run `python run_bechdel.py`.
+Run `python run_bechdel.py --all`.

-If you've already run this and want to run it again without re-parsing the Bechdel page and re-running the OMDB queries, run `python run_bechdel.py --all-but-data`, which will assume you already have a file `bechdel_full.csv` to use.
+If you want to run everything without re-parsing the Bechdel page and making the OMDB queries, run `python run_bechdel.py --all-but-data`, which will assume you already have a file `bechdel_full.csv` to use.
 I also included a `bechdel_full.csv` in here which should work for this purpose, just in case the Bechdel website changes and breaks my code by the time you look at it.

 ### Problems 1-3